CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 !!! note

-    - **Data Access Committee (DAC)** and **Policy** need to be created in the EGA DAC portal before they can be added to the metadata in the submitter portal.
+    - **Data Access Committee (DAC)** and **Policy** need to be created by CSC helpdesk before they can be added to the metadata in the submitter portal.
 DAC is always associated with a Policy, and by selecting a Policy for a dataset in the metadata submitter portal, you also select the DAC linked to that specific Policy.

     - **Study**, **Samples**, and **Experiment** metadata can be registered before uploading files, while **Run** and **Analysis** objects cannot be registered before the files have been uploaded to Finnish FEGA.
 You can choose **Policy** for your submission only after you have registered all the other metadata, when you are registering **Dataset** metadata.